Annual OSD Records and Information Management Training: A complete walkthrough

 Before delving into training specifics, let's clarify what constitutes an OSD.
 These are documents containing information that, if disclosed, could compromise:

 The specific categorization of OSDs will vary depending on the organization and its industry.
-However, the common thread is the potential harm resulting from unauthorized access or disclosure.
+On the flip side, the common thread is the potential harm resulting from unauthorized access or disclosure.

 Key Components of Effective OSD Records and Information Management Training